 Step 3: Experiment & collage

 While printing experiment with repeating different patterns, fading shapes and layering shapes.
 Ask your children about different shapes and colors they are using.
 Point out when they create a pattern.
-You can create alongside with them.

-Once you have mastered this technique try your potato stamps on different surfaces, like packing paper, fabric or canvas fabric.
+Try your potato stamps on different surfaces, like packing paper, fabric or canvas fabric.
 Use a different potato stamp for each color or rinse it off before using it with another color.

 When you are finished stamping cut your paper or fabric to the desired size.